top of page

 This level of collaboration created final projects that could serve the needs of as many food banks as possible.
 This kind of collaboration and feedback is really rewarding as a writer.
 It helps me to create documents that are driven by the intended audience and more likely to be useful and customized to food banks.

-Bin of donated food at the Leduc Food Bank waiting to be sorted and organized.
+A bin of donated food at the Leduc Food Bank is waiting to be sorted and organized.

 The collaboration has also given me insight into the variety of challenges, solutions, and programs across Alberta.
 I’ve been lucky to visit a dozen or so food banks from the large city locations to small town sites.
 All of them are full of dedicated people who believe in supporting their communities, big or small.